HyReaL: Clustering Attributed Graph via Hyper-Complex Space Representation Learning: Proposed Method

 \subsection{Generalized Quaternion Representation Learning}

-\paragraph{FVP: Four-View Projection} Unlike most existing QRL scenarios that the datasets are with tuple feature components (e.g., RGB images), attributed graph data are with different numbers of attributes and various graph structures.
-To leverage QRL in attributed graph representation learning, we design a learnable projection mechanism to project the attributes $\mathbf{X}$ into four views.
-Such a mechanism acts to lift the tuple restriction of input features in QRL and also leverages the Hamilton product for efficient coupling learning of the attributes.
+\paragraph{FVP: Four-View Projection} Unlike most existing hyper-complex space representation learning scenarios that the datasets are with tuple feature components (e.g., RGB images), attributed graph data are with different numbers of attributes and various graph structures.
+To leverage quaternion in attributed graph representation learning, we design a learnable projection mechanism to project the attributes $\mathbf{X}$ into four views.
+Such a mechanism acts to lift the tuple restriction of input features in quaternion and also leverages the Hamilton product for efficient coupling learning of the attributes.

 Specifically, four independent initial MLPs are utilized to project the nodes represented by the attributes $\mathbf{X}=[\mathbf{x}_1,\mathbf{x}_2,\cdots,\mathbf{x}_n]^{\top}$ into four views $\mathbf{F}_r$, $\mathbf{F}_x$, $\mathbf{F}_y$, and $\mathbf{F}_z$, which can be written as